Morgan Stanley profit crushes estimates on trading strength

-(Reuters) - Morgan Stanley eased past Wall Street estimates for profit on Thursday, wrapping up mixed third-quarter earnings for big U.S. banks that saw those focused on trading clocking big gains while retail banks took a hit from the pandemic.

-Like fellow Wall Street trading powerhouse Goldman Sachs, Morgan Stanley capitalized on a flurry of activity in financial markets as clients bought and sold stocks in response to the coronavirus pandemic and many companies went public or raised fresh capital.
+Like fellow Wall Street trading powerhouse Goldman Sachs, Morgan Stanley capitalized on a flurry of activity in financial markets.
+Clients bought and sold securities in response to the coronavirus pandemic, and many companies went public or raised fresh capital.

 While Morgan Stanley’s trading unit did not hit the record highs of the previous quarter, the latest performance was still good enough to help the bank comfortably beat expectations.